How to Increase Audience Engagement in Your Webinars

 Poor (or no) landing pages: “Many brands overlook the power of an effective landing page,” stated Kathleen Bisset, director of marketing and innovation at SSPR.
 Companies often use the GoToMeeting page or another default landing page, but lose out on the opportunity to increase web traffic to the brand website or track metrics for who’s visiting.
 “The landing page should be simple, informative and easy to locate on your website,” Bisset explained, and it “should only include the webinar name, what users will take away from the presentation, an engaging image and the sign-up form or outbound link to the webinar hosting platform.”

-Selling too hard: Carmen Petro, director of product marketing at CGS says that he sees many brands pushing their products too much during webinars.
-“Webinars that focus on lessons learned, pain points and real-life examples help the audience to visualize how the product or solution can be applied in their worlds,” he explained.
+Selling too hard: Carmen Petro, director of product marketing at CGS says that she sees many brands pushing their products too much during webinars.
+“Webinars that focus on lessons learned, pain points and real-life examples help the audience to visualize how the product or solution can be applied in their worlds,” she explained.
 That means focusing on the needs of prospects or clients and offering a panel of experts with varying viewpoints is often more engaging for the audience than a direct sales pitch.
 “While a company may have a goal of selling more widgets,” Petro added, “don't lead with the product.”

 Best Practices for Hosting Webinars